denten-books/plain-text/main.md

 # Introduction

+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead notes that "it is hard to say to what particular field of the arts or sciences that signal code development pertains."
+"It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology [^@halstead_genesis_1949, 456]."

 In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln11-char] Let these words soak in for a moment.
 I will spend the rest of the book unpacking this idea.
 We will have to come to terms with what "plain